dongmingh/v1performance/README.md

 ##Use Cases
-PTE can be used for channel (create, join), deploy (install and instantiate) and transactions (invoke (move) and invoke (query)).
-This all depend on the settings of run cases file, user input files, configuration file (config.json).
+PTE can be used for channel (create, join), chaincode (install and instantiate) and transactions (invoke (move) and invoke (query)).
+This depends on the settings of run cases file, user input files, configuration file (config.json).

 ###Channel